Master of Finance: Third-parties, Subcontractors, and other direct costs in Horizon Europe and Horizon 2020

-The final episode in our epic Finance Master series helps you to understand the difference between third parties and subcontractors, introducing the concept of the Linked Third Parties, and explains one-by-one the other direct cost reporting protocols.
+The final episode in our epic Finance Master series helps you to discover the difference between third parties and subcontractors, introducing the concept of the Linked Third Parties, and explains one-by-one the other direct cost reporting protocols.

-- Third party articles – why, there are more than one?
+- Third-party articles – why there are more than one?